TuneSail/TuneSail.github.io/source/_posts/2014-01-19-dream-theater-solitary-shell-solo.markdown

 categories: Song Solos
 ---

 Dream Theater is a progressive metal band, and all of the band members are insanely talented.
-I love all their music, and I've even flown to a different country to see them in concert.
+I love all their music, and I've even flown to a different country to see them perform live.

 I really love the solos near the the end of "Solitary Shell", on the album "Six Degrees of Inner Turbulence".
 The guitar and piano playing is amazing, and I think the melodies are beautiful.
 Listen to the whole song if you like, but the video below starts at my favorite time.